calaldees/automatedTestingDemos/README.md

-# automatedTestingDemos
+# pythonAutomatedTestingDemos
-Examples of Selenium and Appium
+Examples of Selenium and Appium with pytest and docker